 What will this programme help you solve?

-- Lack of client insight.
-NCV teaches a robust process which will challenge and change your view of sales negotiation.
-For pre-sales negotiation preparation, the process is supported by a number of easy to use planning tools to help identify the client’s perspective, interests, and alternatives in order to improve negotiation outcomes.
+- Lack of client insight NCV teaches a robust process which will challenge and change your view of sales negotiation.
+The process is supported by a modular planning tool to help identify the client’s perspective, interests, and alternatives in order to improve negotiation outcomes.

-- Inability to identify when the client is ready to negotiate.
-NCV helps participants understand the overlap between selling and negotiating and avoid being drawn into offering valuable concessions during the sales process.
+- Inability to identify when the client is ready to negotiate NCV helps participants to understand the overlap between selling and negotiating and to avoid being drawn into offering valuable concessions during the sales process.
 The Buying Cycle framework helps negotiators to align their strategies to where the other party is in their buying process.

-- Loss of composure under pressure.
-Negotiating for major sales contracts can be stressful.
-Buyers often deploy artificial pressure points such as time deadlines and competitor offers, or even aggressive behaviour to make the seller concede in fear and win the deal.
+- Loss of composure under pressure Negotiating for major sales contracts can be stressful.
+Buyers often deploy artificial pressure points such as time deadlines, competitor offers, or even aggressive behaviour to make the seller concede in fear and win the deal.
 This workshop teaches participants how to retain composure, push back against pressure points and tricks, and stick to their planned strategy.

 NCV is typically delivered as a 2-day workshop, supported by blended learning and assessments, and further enhanced by our cloud-based social and mobile learning platform, i-Coach.